How to Visit Muynaq Ship Graveyard & The Dead Aral Sea (2024)

 What I did when I was in Muynaq was to go back to Kungrad the following day and take a 21-hour train all the way back to Tashkent.

-What to visit in Muynaq
+What to see in Muynaq

 Muynaq is a dying town.
 It’s nowhere near its former glory of the main Uzbek fishing port on the Aral Sea with a major fish canning factory that now sits abandoned and in ruins.